jimdigriz/oauth2-worker/README.md

      * you are responsible for making sure the instigated `OAuth2` class is [not exposed outside of a closure](https://philipwalton.com/articles/implementing-private-and-protected-members-in-javascript/)
      * for the authentication, the `OAuth2` class handles opening a new tab and keeping the reference to it private
          * no third party JavaScript is able to access the window (as it has no name to lookup)
+         * your tokens are safe as they are encrypted before being transported via `.postMessage`
      * if you expose the class, third party JavaScript will be able to make HTTP requests with your access token
          * they could use an HTTP endpoint under their control to receive a copy of your access token
              * mitigations for this are covered in [Serving HTTP Headers for your Application](#serving-http-headers-for-your-application)